TrovaTrip Blog

 How do you recommend preparing for the weather?

 Patagonia is known for unpredictable weather (it can especially be super windy).
-Packing layers is the best way to go.
+Including layers on your packing list for Patagonia is the best way to go.
 In summer, temperatures range from about 50°F to mid-70s during the day and into the 40s at night.
 Because of strong winds (that can reach more than 100 mph), temperatures can seem colder.
 Shorts and t-shirts are great for warm hiking days, but nights can cool off quickly.
-Long pants, warm upper layers and a windproof/waterproof jacket will prepare you for whatever comes your way.
+Long pants, warm upper layers, and a windproof/waterproof jacket will prepare you for whatever comes your way.
 They’ll also protect your skin from the sun's harsh South American rays.

 Is the water safe to drink?

 Tap water in Patagonia is drinkable in most urban areas.
 On the other hand, you should drink bottled water in the area’s remote regions.
-For hikes, don’t drink glacier water unless it's filtered.
+For hikes, you can include a filtering straw on your Patagonia packing list.
+You shouldn’t drink glacier water unless it's filtered.

 Do I need a Visa?